premAI-io/state-of-open-source-ai/models.md

 Recognising the need for openness, the LLM research community responded by creating open-source variants, laying the foundation for increased transparency and the development of more powerful models.

-There has been few notable open LLMs pre-ChatGPT era like [BLOOM](https://bigscience.huggingface.co/blog/bloom), GPT-NewX-20B {cite}`black2022gptneox20b`, [GPT-J-6B](https://huggingface.co/EleutherAI/gpt-j-6b), OPT {cite}`zhang2022opt`.
+There has been few notable open LLMs pre-ChatGPT era like [BLOOM](https://bigscience.huggingface.co/blog/bloom), GPT-NewX 20B {cite}`black2022gptneox20b`, [GPT-J 6B](https://huggingface.co/EleutherAI/gpt-j-6b), OPT {cite}`zhang2022opt`.

-#### GPT-J-6B
+#### GPT-J 6B

-[GPT-J-6B](https://huggingface.co/EleutherAI/gpt-j-6b) is an early English-only casual language model, which at the time of its release was the largest publicly available GPT-3 style language model.
+[GPT-J 6B](https://huggingface.co/EleutherAI/gpt-j-6b) is an early English-only casual language model, which at the time of its release was the largest publicly available GPT-3 style language model.
 [Code and weights are open sourced](https://github.com/kingoflolz/mesh-transformer-jax#gpt-j-6b) along with a [blog](https://arankomatsuzaki.wordpress.com/2021/06/04/gpt-j) by [Aran Komatsuzaki](https://arankomatsuzaki.wordpress.com), one of the authors of the model.

 ##### Uniqueness